MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A10-inference-errors.md

 As you have already learned in this course, sample size of a study is extremely important.
 Often times, researchers will conduct what is called a power analysis to determine the appropriate sample size based on the goals of their research, including a desired **power** of their test.
 Power is the probability of correctly rejecting the null hypothesis, or the probability of the data providing strong evidence against the null hypothesis *when the null hypothesis is false*.

-The remainder of this lab will be spent investigating how different factors influence the power of a test, after which you will complete a power analysis for this physical therapy company.
+The remainder of this activity will be spent investigating how different factors influence the power of a test, after which you will complete a power analysis for this physical therapy company.

 * Navigate to https://istats.shinyapps.io/power/.  *Please note that this applet uses $p_0$ to represent the null value rather than $\pi_0$.*